Free BRI Calculator

 Health Implications of Your BRI Score

-• Medium BRI: Suggests a balanced body shape, often reflecting the healthiest range for most individuals.
+- BRI between 3.4 and 5.5: Suggests a balanced body shape, often reflecting the healthiest range for most individuals.

 “BRI was found to be superior over other anthropometric indicators in estimating the risk for various clinical end points”